-“No!
-No!
-No!
-There must be some mistake,” momma cried, as tears stream down her pale cheeks.
+“No, no, no, there must be some mistake,” my mother cries.
+Tears stream down her pale cheeks.
+Her bedroom door is open, and I can see she’s talking to someone on the cell.
 “But he was not on that flight; he told me a few hours ago it was delayed.
-You must have incorrect information.”
+You must have incorrect information,” she adds.

-There’s a long pause… “Oh, I see.
-Yes, I understand,” I hear her say.
-Then I hear the phone dropped to the floor.
-I stood back in the dark hallway, out of view, and begin to feel a sensation of anxiety come over me.
+There’s a long pause.
+“Oh, I see.
+Yes, I understand,” she goes on.
+The phone drops to the floor.
+I stand back in the dark hallway, out of view, and begin to feel a sensation of anxiety come over me.

-A gust of wind kicks up outside, as I hear whistles escape through the panes of the window next to me.
-Snowflakes mixed with rain pelt against the glass, like hail.
+A gust of wind kicks up outside.
+I hear its whistling sounds call me as it escapes through the panes of the window.
+A frightening sensation encompasses my body.
+I look through the glass dazed, watching the snowflakes mixed with rain, pelt against the glass, like hail.

 As deafening as it sounds outside, inside this tiny house, it grows stagnant in silence.
-So quiet that one might hear a pin drop.
 An eerie feeling comes over me.
-Something deep in my core that begins to stir, and it touches my inner soul, wanting to cry out and scream, but I know full well the fear will never break.
+Something deep in my core and it begins to stir.
+It touches my inner soul, wanting to cry out, but I know it won’t do any good.
+He’s gone.

 ©2018 Emmy R Bennett